 Fay has also published widely on media history, genocide, photography, biography, memory, television, violence and Australian history.
 She is the author of three books, Witnesses to War: The History of Australian Conflict Reporting (2011, co-authored with Richard Trembath) and Max Crawford: An Historian’s Life and the Limits of Academic Freedom (2005).

-She is currently a lead Chief Investigator on the ARC Linkage Grant funded project on the history of Australian press photography with Associate Professor Sally Young, Professor Kate Darian-Smith and Mr Michael Gawenda (University of Melbourne) and in partnership with the National Library of Australia and the Walkley Foundation.
-Their co-authored book Chasing the Picture: The History of Australian Press Photography, which is co-authored by Fay and Sally Young will be published by Melbourne University Publishing in 2016.
+She is currently a Chief Investigator on the ARC Linkage Grant funded project on the history and significance of Australian press photography with Associate Professor Sally Young, Professor Kate Darian-Smith and Mr Michael Gawenda (University of Melbourne) and in partnership with the National Library of Australia and the Walkley Foundation.
+Shooting the Picture: A History of Australian Press Photography, which is co-authored by Fay and Sally Young will be published by Melbourne University Publishing in August 2016..

 Fay was recently interviewed by ABC RN’s Media Report on ‘Censorship, suffering and shellshock in WW1 reporting’.
 Listen online or visit the ABC website for more information about the special.